large_image_source_dummy package¶

 if specified and frame is not specified, override the frame value for this band by using the current frame plus this value.

-a list of two or more color strings, where color strings are of the form #RRGGBB, #RRGGBBAA, #RGB, #RGBA, or any string parseable by the PIL modules, or, if it is installed, byt matplotlib.
-Alternately, this can be a single color, which implies [‘#000’, <color>], or the name of a palettable paletter or, if available, a matplotlib palette.
+a single color string, a palette name, or a list of two or more color strings.
+Color strings are of the form #RRGGBB, #RRGGBBAA, #RGB, #RGBA, or any string parseable by the PIL modules, or, if it is installed, by matplotlib.
+A single color string is the same as the list [‘#000’, <color>].
+Palette names are the name of a palettable palette or, if available, a matplotlib palette.

 the value to use for missing data. null or unset to not use a nodata value.